-Deep Media is edited and written by Frank Rose, author of The Art of Immersion: How the Digital Generation Is Remaking Hollywood, Madison Avenue, and the Way We Tell Stories.
+Deep Media was written and edited from 2009 to 2016 by Frank Rose, author of The Art of Immersion: How the Digital Generation Is Remaking Hollywood, Madison Avenue, and the Way We Tell Stories.
 Published in the US and the UK by W.W.
 Norton, the book is also available in French, Italian, Chinese, Japanese, and Korean.
-A senior fellow at the Columbia University School of the Arts, Frank is faculty co-leader of its executive education seminar in digital storytelling strategy, presented in partnership with Columbia Business School.
+A senior fellow at the Columbia University School of the Arts, Frank is faculty director of its executive education seminar in strategic storytelling, presented in partnership with Columbia Business School.
 He speaks frequently on the future of media, marketing, and entertainment in the digital age, giving keynote talks at the likes of ad:tech Sydney, Sheffield Doc/Fest, and the Film4 Innovation Forum and the Guardian's Changing Media Summit in London.
 He has also lectured at NYU, USC, and Stanford; spoken at companies ranging from Google to Lucasfilm to Unilever; and participated in debates about the future of media at South by Southwest, Ars Electronica, the Cannes Film Festival, and MIT.

 Frank spent most of the previous decade as a contributing editor at Wired, writing on such topics as the making of Avatar, Samsung and the rise of the Korean techno-state, and the posthumous career of Philip K. Dick in Hollywood.
 He is also the author of West of Eden: The End of Innocence at Apple Computer (Viking, 1989), a national best-seller that chronicles the power struggle between Steve Jobs and John Sculley.
 Named one of the ten best business books of the year by BusinessWeek, it is now available in an updated edition.
 Among his other books are The Agency (HarperCollins, 1995), a multi-generational saga of loyalty and betrayal in Hollywood, and Into the Heart of the Mind (Harper & Row, 1984), a national best-seller about a group of artificial intelligence researchers trying to program a computer with common sense.